News + Articles

 🧵 Use floss threaders or a water flosser daily to clean underneath the pontic and around the abutment.

-🚫 Avoid hard or sticky foods, such as ice water, nuts, or caramel, which can damage or dislodge the bridge.
+🚫 Avoid hard or sticky foods, such as ice, hard nuts, or caramel, which can damage or dislodge the bridge.

 📅 Schedule dental checkups every six months for professional cleanings and early detection of any issues.